Cooking Mama: Cookstar: Release

 Cookstar ostensibly released on March 31, 2020.
 The game was briefly made available on the Nintendo Switch eShop, but pulled shortly after its release.
 Additionally, an announced PlayStation 4 version was not released at the time despite being listed on several storefronts.
 IP rights holder Office Create later stated that Planet Entertainment was not authorized to release Cooking Mama games on the platform.

 Unconfirmed rumors that the game acted as a cryptocurrency miner emerged shortly after its release.
 1st Playable responded that the implementation of blockchain technology was only "hypothetical" and explained that the game's removal from Nintendo eShop was due to an ongoing legal dispute between the publisher Planet Entertainment and IP rights holder Office Create.
 Office Create stated it has started taking legal action against Planet as Office Create had terminated their license to use Cooking Mama on March 30, 2020, after which Planet had started selling the game.

 The game received a full North American release in 2021 on both Switch and PS4 platforms.
 In November 2022, Office Create announced that they had won their legal battle against Planet, and that the game would be removed from sale.

+After the lawsuit, 1st Playable Productions and Planet Entertainment would release a spinoff title Yum Yum Cookstar (stylized as yum yum cookstar) for the Xbox One and Xbox Series S and X consoles on September 21, 2022, the Switch on October 4, 2022, Steam on November 11, 2022 (with most of the development for the Xbox and Steam versions by Ravenscourt), and the PS4 on November 26, 2022.
+The game plays very similarly to the original Cookstar with the main differences being a different cast of characters being the female lead along with a roster of judges, a change in overall art style, and voice acting and some of the dialog written by staff from National Lampoon with sound and music produced by Nile Rodgers.

 Reception

-Cooking Mama: Cookstar received generally negative reviews from critics.
+The Nintendo Switch version of Cooking Mama: Cookstar received "generally unfavorable" reviews from critics, according to the review aggregation website Metacritic.

 Travis Northup of IGN gave the game 3 out of 10, praising the detailed recipes featured in the game, but criticizing the monotonous gameplay, poor motion controls, "nightmarish" voice acting, and lack of meaningful progression.
 He also noted that the game does not offer anything new compared to past entries, which combined with the flaws, make Cookstar a "tedious game that does almost nothing well."

 Conversely, TheGamer's Bella Blondeau gave Cookstar a 4 out of 5.
 She praised the game's variety and amount of content, as well as the "nuance" to mastering the mechanics.
 In addition, she praised the game's photo mode and Yoko Nishino's "charming" performance as Mama, stating that the character felt "like a tangible, adorable dork of a mother."

 PETA, the American animal rights organization, praised the game for including a vegetarian mode.